beast-dev/doc/tutorials/workshop_continuous_diffusion_yfv/workshop_continuous_diffusion_yfv.md

 {% include image.html file="YFV_screenshot_13_operators.png" prefix=root_url caption="" %}

 In the first column are the parameter names.
 These will be called things like kappa which means the HKY model's kappa parameter (the transition-transversion bias).
 The next column has the type of operators that are acting on each parameter.
 For example, the scale operator scales the parameter up or down by a proportion, the random walk operator adds or subtracts an amount to the parameter and the uniform operator simply picks a new value uniformly within a range.
 Some parameters relate to the tree or to the divergence times of the nodes of the tree and these have special operators.
 As of BEAST v1.10, different options are available w.r.t. exploring tree space.
-In this tutorial, we will use the ‘classic operator mix’, which consists of of set of tree transition kernels that propose changes to the tree.
-There is also an option to fix the tree topology as well as a ‘new experimental mix’, which is currently under development with the aim to improve mixing for large phylogenetic trees.
+In this tutorial, we will use the `classic operator mix`, which consists of of set of tree transition kernels that propose changes to the tree.
+There is also an option to fix the tree topology as well as a `new experimental mix`, which is currently under development with the aim to improve mixing for large phylogenetic trees.

 The next column, labelled `Tuning`, gives a tuning setting to the operator.
 Some operators do not have any tuning settings so have n/a under this column.
 The tuning parameter will determine how large a move each operator will make which will affect how often that change is accepted by the MCMC which will in turn affect the efficiency of the analysis.
 For most operators (like random walk and subtree slide operators) a larger tuning parameter means larger moves.
 However for the scale operator a tuning parameter value closer to 0.0 means bigger moves.
 At the top of the window is an option called `Auto Optimize` which, when selected, will automatically adjust the tuning setting as the MCMC runs to try to achieve maximum efficiency.
 At the end of the run a table of the operators, their performance and the final values of these tuning settings will be written to standard output.